 Lastly, sharing a personalized total rewards statement with each of your employees allows them to better understand everything they’re getting out of their working relationship with your organization.
-A total rewards mindset can help your team build an inclusive benefits package that offers something for every employee.
+A total rewards mindset can help your team build an inclusive benefits package that offers something for every employee and boosts employee engagement.

-Tying certain benefits to company performance, like annual bonuses and employee recognition programs, can increase employee accountability and encourage employees to meet and exceed individual and company goals.
-When your employees know how their contributions affect overall company success, they will be more engaged in their work.
+Tying benefits like annual bonuses to performance can increase employee accountability and encourage employees to meet and exceed individual and company goals.
+When your employees feel recognized and know how their contributions affect overall company success, they will be more engaged in their work.

 Ready to introduce total rewards at your company?
 Here are a few things to keep in mind when crafting a total rewards strategy and annual statements.

 “Be transparent about the actual costs and benefits of the programs,” stressed Cleavinger.
 “Employees see through attempts to overemphasize value if they don’t feel positively impacted.”
-You can even ask your employees how valuable a certain program or policy is to them to help you generate a value for a particular hard-to-quantify offering.
+You can even ask your employees how valuable a certain program or policy is to them to help you generate a value for a hard-to-quantify offering.